Skip to Main Content

 How do I find children's or young adult literature?

-To find children's literature on a particular topic, use SearchMore.
+To find children's literature on a particular topic, use the Library Catalog.
 You can search for a title or author by just typing either or both in the search boxes.

-If you are searching by subject, in one of your search boxes type the term "juvenile" and limit that box to "Subject Terms."
+If you are searching by subject, in one of your search boxes type the term "juvenile" and limit that box to "Subject."
 You can then type other terms in the additional boxes.
-After you've searched, you can limit your results to just book by selecting "Books" under the "Source Types" menu.

 Where's the children's literature?